PolarGoose/BluetoothDevicePairing/README.md

 # BluetoothDevicePairing
 Console utility to discover and pair Bluetooth and Bluetooth Low Energy devices.

-# Note on connecting to Bluetooth devices
+The utility also allows to connect and disconnect from audio Bluetooth devices.
-If you pair a device that is not already paired, the utility will also connect to it (this is the default behavior of Windows Bluetooth API)<br>
+* If you pair a device that is not already paired, the utility will also connect to it (this is the default behavior of Windows Bluetooth API)<br>
-However, the pairing will fail if a device is paired but not connected.<br>
+* If you pair to an already paired audio Bluetooth device, the utility will connect to it.
-Unfortunately, it is impossible to simulate what the "Connect" button from Windows `Bluetooth and Other devices` dialog does.
+* Managing Bluetooth devices by mac is much faster than by name, because it doesn't require device discovery.
-More details can be found here: [How to connect to a paired audio Bluetooth device](https://stackoverflow.com/questions/62502414/how-to-connect-to-a-paired-audio-bluetooth-device-using-windows-uwp-api).
-Specifically, [here](https://github.com/inthehand/32feet/issues/132#issuecomment-1019786324) I have described my failed attempts to implement this functionality.<br>
+* When managing Bluetooth devices by name, you can use the `--discovery-time` parameter to change the time spend on device discovery.

 # System requirements
 Windows 10 1809 (10.0.17763) or higher